-Imperatively Declarative (Or How Pulumi Is Different)
+Imperatively Declarative: How Pulumi Is Different

 In conversations about infrastructure as code, the debate over imperative versus declarative tools still comes up from time to time.
 Actually, there’s not much left to debate: declarative’s pretty much won.
 But somehow, the subject still manages to get people going, probably because what “declarative” means isn’t quite as clear as it used to be --- and that’s partly because of tools like Pulumi.